Arman2409/Chat-app/README.md

 An chat website developed with TypeScipt, where Next.js and Nest.js are used accordingly for frontend and backend, MongoDB for database,for messaging Socket.IO is used, Prisma for connecting to database, etc.

 ## Configuration
-You can find configuration variables in /frontend/configs/configs.ts file for frontend and /backend/.env file for backend.
+You can find configuration variables in /frontend/configs/configs.ts file for frontend and /backend/.env file for backend.You can find the version of the application on the package.json file of the root dircetory.

 ## Run project locally
 First of all you will need install the dependencies for both